jakep3/Project-4/README.md

   4. When it rains and it is windy

 After creating the plots, the following questions were to be answered:
- a.
-What is the effect of wind and rain on underwater noise?
+  1. What is the effect of wind and rain on underwater noise?
 Explain any behavior you observe in your result.
- b.
-Which one has the highest impact?
+  2. Which one has the highest impact?
 Rain or wind?
- c.
-What are the main reasons for observing different spectral levels in Oregon shelf compared to Oregon offshore?
+  3. What are the main reasons for observing different spectral levels in Oregon shelf compared to Oregon offshore?

 ___PART 2:___